Transit-Lab/APIDocumentation/source/includes/_orders.md

 --------- | -------- | -----------
 purchaseOrder | yes | Unique alphanumeric order number, will be set as the PO on the Transit Invoice for this order.
-Max 10 characters. isPickup | yes | false if you want Transit to ship the order. true for a customer pickup at Transit Warehouse. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.LanguageNo | yes | Packing Slip Language.
+Max 10 characters. isPickup | yes | false if you want Transit to ship the order. true for a customer pickup at Transit Warehouse. shippingService | no | For shipped orders, the desired shipping service. shipTo | no | Don't specify the shipTo object for pickup orders or if you want to keep the default shipto configured in the linked Transit Customer Zone account. shipTo.LanguageNo | yes | Packing Slip Language.
 Must be EN, or FR. shipTo.Name | yes | Ship to name, on carrier label, packing slip shipTo.Phone | yes |	Ship to phone, for carrier shipTo.Email | no	| Ship to email, for carrier shipTo.AddressLine1 | yes |	Ship to address line 1 shipTo.AddressLine2 | no | Ship to address line 2